-He has published twelve books to date, which can be bought direct from this web site, from all good book stores and are also available for download with Amazon Kindle and other platforms.
+He has published thirteen books to date, which can be bought direct from this web site, from all good book stores and are also available for download with Amazon Kindle and other platforms.

 Dave is currently working on a black comedy, novel, based in the south Wales valleys.
 After all, life is short and time is elastic 🙂

 Latest news, find out about new book releases, photography exhibitions – subscribe to our mailing list